 No visit to Sligo is complete without a visit to the surfing mecca of Strandhill, just a short 10-minute drive from town.
 The beach is the star attraction here, with people travelling from all over the world to experience it.
 Enjoy a leisurely stroll along the strand to work up an appetite for dinner or settle into the dunes to watch the sunset.

-If you fancy trying your hand at surfing, book in with Strandhill Surf Experience.
+If you fancy trying your hand at surfing, book in with Sligo Surf Experience.
 Summer is the perfect time for beginners to learn, while experienced surfers often wait for the big winter waves to roll in.

 Later, recover and rejuvenate with a therapeutic Voya Seaweed Bath.
-Sink into a cast iron Victorian tub of locally hand harvested seaweed and warm seawater and let the natural oils soothe your body – heaven.
+Sink into a cast iron Victorian tub of locally hand-harvested seaweed and warm seawater and let the natural oils soothe your body – heaven.

-If You Have Time in Sligo
+If you have time in Sligo

 Take the short drive from Strandhill to Knocknarea Mountain and hike Queen Maeve’s Trail for epic panoramas of the area.
 The achievable, 40-minute hike on a paved trail brings you to the hilltop cairn of Queen Maeve of Connaught.
 Hiking shoes are recommended, as the trail can get slippery in wet conditions.
 Once you reach the top you’ll be surrounded by views on all sides of the Atlantic Ocean, County Sligo and beyond.

-While You’re in Sligo
+While you’re in Sligo

-Take a trip back in time to The Caves of Keash in Ballymote, about half an hour from Sligo town.
+Take a trip back in time to the Caves of Keash in Ballymote, about half an hour from Sligo town.
 The collection of 16 caves appear to be cut out of the hillside, contrasting the white limestone face, enticing you to explore every nook and cranny.

 Once home to early man, the caves are the subject of local folklore.
-Legend has it that Ireland's most famous High King, Cormac Mac Airt was born at a nearby well.
+Legend has it that Ireland's most famous high king, Cormac Mac Airt, was born at a nearby well.
 While his mother slept, he was stolen by wolves and raised in the caves.